playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linters-formatters-type-checkers/index.md

 //    ^? const newVal: string
 ```

-But we can even add explicit type declarations to prevent our code from compiling when, say, we pass the wrong type to a function:
+But we can even add explicit type declarations to warn us when compiling, say, we pass the wrong type to a function:

 ```typescript
 function add(val1: number, val2: number) {